 This weekend I made the most delicious, crusty Irish soda bread all from things I already had in my pantry and fridge.
 Is there any better smell than that of freshly baked bread?
-But most people are afraid of the work involved in bread recipes.
+But most people are afraid of the work involved in bread recipes… And with St. Paddy’s day just around the corner, this recipe is timely.

-This Irish soda bread however, is quick and easy to make.
+This Irish soda bread, however, is quick and easy to make.
 I took a lot of pictures so you can see step-by-step how to make this great treat.
 Truly from start to finish, you’re looking at ninety minutes, with sixty of those minutes being passive bread baking in oven time!
 So please read on.
-And if you have any questions, drop me a comment below.
+And if you have any questions, drop me a comment below or DM me @drjuliemarshall.
 This is such a tasty bread to make!
 It’s delicious right out of the oven, and I think even better, the next day when I toast it, slather on melted butter, and pair it with a cup of black tea.
 Perfection!!
-Here’s how to do this recipe:
+Here’s how to make this recipe:

 Quick Irish Soda Bread